Introduction

 Advocacy Education

-The Center for Civic Engagement provides curricular and co-curricular programming around advocacy and social justice through classroom workshops, talks and panels, consultations to create advocacy plans, educational teach-ins and more.
+The Center for Civic Engagement provides curricular and co-curricular programming around advocacy and social justice through classroom workshops, talks, panels, and consultations to create advocacy plans.
 Learn more about advocacy education opportunities:

 Advocacy in the Classroom Workshops